 \subsection{Main Results}

-Table~\ref{tab:main_results} summarizes the overall performance on 269 problems with textual final answers and 14 problems with image-based final answers.
-For clarity, we group the evaluated MLLMs into three categories according to their reasoning paradigm: unified models, interleaved generation models, and understanding-only models.
+Table~\ref{tab:main_results} reports overall performance on 269 problems with textual final answers and 14 problems with image-based final answers.
+We group the evaluated MLLMs into three categories according to their reasoning paradigms: unified models, interleaved generation models, and understanding-only models.

-\paragraph{The benchmark is highly challenging.} Overall, the results indicate that our benchmark remains difficult even for the strongest contemporary MLLMs.
-On the 269 problems with textual final answers, the best accuracy is only 38.29\%, achieved by Gemini 3.1 Pro and Claude Opus 4.6.
-On the 14 problems requiring image-based final answers, the highest accuracy is 50.80\%, achieved by Gemini 2.5 Flash Image.
-Taken together, these results suggest that current MLLMs are still far from reliably solving graduate-level multimodal STEM reasoning tasks.